 \section{Experimental Information}

-{\bf CLIP-IQA evaluation protocol. } We evaluate stylization fidelity and semantic preservation using CLIP-IQA: GPT-4 generates text prompts (``A voxel art of...'') from mesh images, and ViT-B/32 CLIP computes cosine similarity with rendered results, averaged over 35 cases.
-While training employs CLIP loss in an image--image setting, evaluation is based on GPT-4-generated text prompts.
-This design ensures that CLIP-IQA reflects semantic fidelity rather than overfitting to the training objective.
-In addition, we provide visual comparisons and a user study to further validate the reliability of the evaluation.
+{\bf CLIP-IQA evaluation protocol. } We evaluate stylization fidelity and semantic preservation using CLIP-IQA.
+Text prompts (``A voxel art of...'') are generated by GPT-4 from input mesh images, and cosine similarity is computed between the prompts and rendered results using CLIP (ViT-B/32), averaged over 35 cases.
+While training employs CLIP loss in an image--image setting, evaluation is conducted with text prompts, ensuring that CLIP-IQA reflects semantic fidelity rather than overfitting to the training objective.